Bray Wheelers New Member Guide

 All organised spins will incorporate a coffee stop at about three quarters distance.

-Our club racing season runs from April to August and full details will be provided in due course.
+Our club racing season runs from April to August and full details will be provided.

-Bray Wheelers also have a strong representation at the various randonees that are run around the country such as the An Post Series.
+Bray Wheelers also have a strong representation at the various randonees that are run around the country.
 Although trips to these events are not organised by the club committee we have a core of members who attend and notifications will be put up on the club website.
 It would be great to see more Bray jerseys in attendance at these events.